ibexa/documentation-user/docs/recent_activity/recent_activity.md

 ## Activity list

-On the Back Office, in Admin -> Activity list, you can consult what happens recently on the database.
+On the Back Office, in Admin -> Activity list, you can consult what actions were taken by users recently.

 By default, the following actions are logged: